d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 ### The Order of Decoding

-You might be wondering why we had to represent the factorization of a text sequence $P(x_1, \ldots, x_T)$ as a left-to-right chain of conditional probabilities.
+You may be wondering why we represented the factorization of a text sequence $P(x_1, \ldots, x_T)$ as a left-to-right chain of conditional probabilities.
 Why not right-to-left or some other, seemingly random order?